Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Proposed Architecture

-Actor-critic methods such as proximal policy optimization (PPO) ~\cite{schulman_proximal_2017} and soft actor critic (SAC) ~\cite{haarnoja_soft_2018} are widely used in unconstrained problems with implicitly encoded feasibility.
-A common approach to handle explicit action constraints is to augment the actor loss with a soft penalty term, known as feasibility regularization (FR)~\cite{ding_natural_2020,calvo-fullana_state_2021}.
+Actor-critic methods such as proximal policy optimization (PPO) ~\cite{schulmanProximalPolicyOptimization2017} and soft actor critic (SAC) ~\cite{haarnojaSoftActorCriticOffPolicy2018} are widely used in unconstrained problems where feasibility is enforced implicitly through the environment dynamics.
+A common approach for handling constraints without environment enforcement is to augment the actor loss with a soft penalty term \cite{zhangPenalizedProximalPolicy2022}.
+This actor loss is defined as: